 (x == 0) ? e0 : e1;

 The first argument is Boolean, and the second and third arguments must have the same type.
 The second and third arguments cannot be both infinite precision integers.
+Multiplexor evaluation is short-circuit: only the selected alternative is evaluated.

 Bit-string (unsigned integer) operations